Published Dec 22, 2022

 What is the best heart healthy diet?

-Diets that are low in saturated fats, low in sodium, and higher in fiber are considered better for heart health.
+Diets and eating plans that are low in saturated fats, low in sodium, and higher in fiber are considered better for heart health.
+The DASH diet (Dietary Approaches to Stopping Hypertension) is highly recommended for heart health.
+You can find more information on the DASH diet here.
+Another recommended diet is the Mediterranean diet.

 What foods are hard on the heart?